ShanSanear/VoxFila/docs/features.md

 Admin MUST be able to review feedback for the app

+## Deployment

+App MUST have appropriate Dockerfile and docker-compose that makes it possible to deploy

+Docker compose file MAY have additional nginx component

 ## General info

 App MUST handle starting and ending session - when ending session it should clear queue from entries that were unused

+App MAY show operator QR code to show to users

 App MAY show links to other webpages to let users and operators known about author and websites/programs they work with

+App MAY require some code to access the UI to prevent outside ingerention - such as `?key=X` parameter in URL that would be provided